Multistage Utility Preference Robust Optimization: Construction of the ambiguity set

 for a given nominal utility function $\tilde{\mathfrak{u}}_t(\cdot,\xi_{[t-1]})\in \mathscr{U}_N$.
 We propose to solve (\ref{eq-mpro-tc-nomial-dy}) by solving

 To justify this, we derive the error between $V_{t}\left(x_{[t-1]}, \xi_{[t-1]}\right)$ and $\widetilde{V}_{t}\left(x_{[t-1]}, \xi_{[t-1]}\right)$.

-\begin{remark} By specifying the nominal utility function to be piecewise linear, it is easier to estimate the function from the customer/investor in practice.
+\begin{remark} By restricting the nominal utility function to be piecewise linear, it is easier to estimate the function from the customer/investor in practice.
 We preset two endpoints $a,b$ and some values in $[a,b]$, and then let the customer/investor score on these values under different scenarios.
 By collecting and normalizing the scores in different scenarios and linking the utility scores by a piecewise linear function, we obtain a normalized nominal utility function in each scenario.
 The radius describes the error in the scoring process which depends on the credibility of the scores. \end{remark}

 Differing from $\mathbb{B}(u,r)$ defined in (\ref{eq:U-zeta-ball}), the $\zeta$-ball consists of piecewise linear utility functions only.
 In what follows, we quantify the difference between $\mathbb{B}(u,r)$ and $\mathbb{B}_N(v,r)$ under the $\zeta$-metric so that we will be able to assess the impact when we replace the former with the latter in the utility preference robust optimization model.
-We need the following technical result which is drawn from \cite[Proposition 4.1]{GuX21} and the proof of \cite[Theorem 4.1]{GuX21}.